 Shrimp- Yes, of course this now means that you will no longer be making crab stock.
 But shrimp stock is just as good!
 In fact a good mix of seafood shells will make an excellent broth.
 A tip from Emeril Lagasse says that you should save your shrimp shells in freezer bag until you have enough the stock; about 1-2 pounds.

-How to Make Homemade Crab Stock
+Homemade Crab Stock

 - 2 lb crab shells and claws